smFRET

 While smFRET offers numerous advantages, researchers must consider:

-• Labelling efficiency: Ensuring specific and efficient labelling of molecules is critical
+- Labelling efficiency: Ensuring specific labelling that does not disrupt biomolecular structure and function is critical

 Who can use smFRET?